Jordan–Turkey relations

-Jordan–Turkey relations are the foreign relations between Jordan and Turkey.
-Both nations share a relatively close relationship due to long historical commons, as both are majority two Sunni Muslim nations and sharing a strong historic tie.
+Jordan–Turkey relations are the bilateral relations between Jordan and Turkey.
+Both nations share a relatively close relationship due to long historical commons, as both are majority two Sunni Muslim nations and sharing strong historic ties.
+Both countries are members of the Organisation of Islamic Cooperation.

-History
+Historical relations

 Ottoman Empire

 Following Ottoman conquest, the Hashemite rulers of the Hejaz pledged allegiance to the Ottoman Sultan in 1517 following the Ottoman conquest of Egypt, placing the holy cities of Mecca and Medina under Ottoman Protection until the Arab revolt in 1916 when Sharif Hussayn of Mecca expelled them with the aid of Britain.
 This had led to scrutiny and hostilities from the Turks towards the Hashemites due to the Hashemites' attempt to create a post-Ottoman state, which ended up in failure.

 Modern relations

 Following the Turkish War of Independence, Sharif Abdullah and founder of Turkish Republic, Mustafa Kemal Atatürk had a close personal relationship, even met each other in Istanbul at 1937.
 In years next, with the complete independence of Jordan from British affairs at 1956, two countries established full relations.
 Entire of the Cold War, Jordan and Turkey both shared pro-Western view, strongly anti-communist and very critical of the new Islamic regime in Iran to a point they even supported Iraq during the Iran–Iraq War.
 Toward the end of the Cold War, both nations adopted to a new, more polar world.